VCTLabs/vct-beagleboard-bsp-platform/README.rst

 Replace the repo init command above with one of the following:

-For developers - jethro
+For developers - dunfell

 ::

-  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b oe-jethro
+  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b oe-dunfell

 For intrepid developers and testers - master